 A mi querido Santiago de Las Vegas, de calles angostas, techos de tejas y palmas coquetas, donde al atardecer, vuelan las palomas, juegan los niños y en cada esquina se respira la historia de esta tierra tan maravillosa.

-The City of Hialeah
+Admission compliments of The City of Hialeah

 RSVP Required - Please call 305-889-5713